tom300z/DerpiWallpaper/README.md

 # DerpiWallpaper
 <img src="data/derpiwallpaper.ico" alt="app icon" width="100"/>

-A tiny Qt application to your wallpaper to a random derpibooru image that matches a search string.
+A tiny Qt application to your wallpaper to a random derpibooru.org image matching a search string.

 Features:
 - No installation required